American dog tick

 Description

 American dog tick is a large hard-backed tick.
 It occurs in the eastern United States from Maine to Georgia, west to North Dakota and central Texas.
 It is also common in California west of the Rocky Mountains, where it was probably introduced.
 It is mostly absent in between.
 It is found in forests, woodlands, and grassslands.
-They are most common in areas frequented by mammalian hosts, including roadsides, trails, and highway rest areas.
+It is most common in areas frequented by mammalian hosts, including roadsides, trails, and highway rest areas.

 The adult female that has not fed is 316 (5 mm) in length.
 After engorging on blood it can be up to (15 mm) long and (10 mm) wide.
 Males are smaller, (3.6 mm) in length.